 The TAA, enacted in 1979, outlines official trade regulations between the U.S. and other nations.
 Its purpose is to ensure a fair and open world trading system.

-Unfortunately, there are many important manufacturing hotspots that are not TAA-compliant.
-China, for instance, is excluded from on the list despite being the world’s largest manufacturing economy and the source of many data center technologies.
-Other notable exclusions are the Philippines, India, Brazil and Vietnam.
+Unfortunately, there are many important manufacturing hotspots that are not TAA compliant.
+China, for instance, is excluded from the list despite being the world’s largest manufacturing economy and the source of many data center technologies.
+Other notable exclusions are the Philippines, India, Brazil, and Vietnam.

 By producing and assembling products in these locations, we can offer flexible and affordable product procurements for customers.
 If a product is requested that is not manufactured in one of these countries, the parts can be moved there to ensure regulatory compliance as well as speedy deliveries and installations.